 Stay for multiple days and explore the area or start your saddlebag tour from here.
 The trails in the area offer some great scenery and elevation changes.
 Main, secondary, and club trails will have you within a day’s ride from Manitoulin Island, Sault Ste.
-Marie and the Top Secret Boondocking Adventures in Wawa.
+Marie and the backcountry riding adventures in Wawa.
 This area usually has a great base of snow throughout the entire season.
 Be sure to check out the 446-km North Shore Loop while you’re up there.
 If you’re looking for a vast variety of trails, scenic outlooks, and warm hospitality, you’ve come to the right place!

 Another sledder-friendly motel and restaurant to check out is the Valois Motel and Restaurant.
 Located right on the Ottawa river, it’s modestly priced and the homecooked meals can’t be beat.
 Snowmobile parking is right outside your door, so you can sleep knowing that your snowmobile is close by.
 Bring a flashlight to check out the Purdy Mica Mine as you finish the Explorers Snow Tour on your way back to North Bay.
 Grab the family or a group of friends and head up to the shores of Lake Nipissing.
 North Bay has something for everyone.